josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>LoadNativeLib(String?, DllImportSearchPath?)</summary>
   Provides a high-level API for loading a native library.

+  **Note:** This method is available only on .NET Core 3.0 and later.
   </details>
 - <details>
   <summary>LoadNativeLib(String?, ref EventHandler?, DllImportSearchPath?)</summary>
   Provides a high-level API for loading a native library.

+  **Note:** This method is available only on .NET Core 3.0 and later.
   </details>
 - <details>
   <summary>GetNativeMethod&lt;TDelegate&gt;(IntPtr, String?)</summary>

   Gets the `TDelegate` delegate of an exported symbol.

+  **Note:** This method is available only on .NET Core 3.0 and later.
   </details>
 - <details>
   <summary>GetNativeMethod&lt;TDelegate&gt;(IntPtr, String?)</summary>

   Gets a function pointer of type `TDelegate` of an exported symbol.

+  **Note:** This method is available only on .NET Core 3.0 and later.
   </details>
 - <details>
   <summary>GetIso639P1(CultureInfo)</summary>